joeytwiddle/significant-white-space/README.md

 ------------------------------
 # Installation

-Clone this project, and install dependencies:
+Clone this project:

     % git clone https://github.com/joeytwiddle/significant-white-space/

+Now let's get the build dependencies: haxe and neko.

+If you want the latest haxe for Ubuntu, you can run the following.
+(You can skip this if you are happier with an older version of haxe from your distribution.)

+    % sudo add-apt-repository ppa:eyecreate/haxe
+    % sudo apt-get update

+Install the build dependencies:

-    % aptitude install haxe neko
+    % sudo aptitude install haxe neko

-Build sws and put it on your PATH:
+Finally build sws itself, and then link it into your PATH:

+    % cd ./significant-white-space
     % ./make.sh
     % sudo ln -s $PWD/build/sws /usr/local/bin/